ddamiani/cosmic-sim/README.md

 ========

-The current purpose of this project is to try my hand at implementing this simulation in many different langauges, mostly as a learning tool for myself.
+The current purpose of this project is to try my hand at implementing this simulation in many different languages, mostly as a learning tool for myself.
+The build instructions for the various versions are included in README files in their corresponding directories.

 * Note that all of the executables were compiled/run on an x86 Linux machines.
-I have not tested any of the versions under Windows, but the interpreted and JVM langauge versions should likely run with no problems.
+I have not tested any of the versions under Windows, but the interpreted and JVM language versions should likely run with no problems.
 The versions that

 Currently Implemented Versions